Feeding Skills Impact Speech and Language

 Babies typically don’t say their first word until around 12 months or so, but all of the feeding skills that occur prior to a year significantly impact a child’s speech production skills.

-Many times in evaluations, parents have reported to me that their child struggled with moving through the hierarchy of textures as a baby.
+Many times in speech-language consultations, parents have reported to me that their child struggled with moving through the hierarchy of textures as a baby.
 When I explain how that is directly related to the speech production difficulties their child is having now, they usually say, “Wow, I had no idea that they were connected.”

-Let’s dive a little deeper into the connection: time for a quick anatomy lesson!
-The jaw is the foundation of the mouth; therefore, it needs to be strong.
-The tongue does all of the intricate work inside the mouth, to move food around and to make sounds, but without a strong jaw foundation, the tongue cannot do it’s job.
+The tongue does all of the intricate work inside the mouth, to move food around and to make sounds, but without a strong jaw foundation, the tongue cannot do its job.

 “Well, wait.
 Miss Jordyn, how does a baby get a strong jaw?”
 Excellent question, my friend!